SherRao/MuSpace/README.md

 </h1>

 <blockquote align="center">
-  <em>MuSpace</em> is a social media platform with an emphasis on sharing music and connecting with other listeners.
+  <em>MuSpace</em> is a social media platform with an emphasis on sharing music and connecting with similar listeners.
 </blockquote>

 <br/>